mikegrif/CleaningData/CodeBook.md

 - fBodyBodyGyroJerkMag-mean()
 - fBodyBodyGyroJerkMag-meanFreq()
 - tBodyAcc-std()-X
+ + x component of body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - tBodyAcc-std()-Y
+ + y component of body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - tBodyAcc-std()-Z
+ + z component of body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - tGravityAcc-std()-X
+ + x component of body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - tGravityAcc-std()-Y
+ + y component of body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - tGravityAcc-std()-Z
+ + z component of body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - tBodyAccJerk-std()-X
+ + x component of body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - tBodyAccJerk-std()-Y
+ + y component of body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - tBodyAccJerk-std()-Z
+ + z component of body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - tBodyGyro-std()-X
+ + x component of body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - tBodyGyro-std()-Y
+ + y component of body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - tBodyGyro-std()-Z
+ + z component of body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - tBodyGyroJerk-std()-X
+ + x component of body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - tBodyGyroJerk-std()-Y
+ + y component of body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - tBodyGyroJerk-std()-Z
+ + z component of body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - tBodyAccMag-std()
 - tGravityAccMag-std()
 - tBodyAccJerkMag-std()
 - tBodyGyroMag-std()
 - tBodyGyroJerkMag-std()
 - fBodyAcc-std()-X
+ + x component of body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - fBodyAcc-std()-Y
+ + y component of body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - fBodyAcc-std()-Z
+ + z component of body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - fBodyAccJerk-std()-X
+ + x component of body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - fBodyAccJerk-std()-Y
+ + y component of body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - fBodyAccJerk-std()-Z
+ + z component of body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - fBodyGyro-std()-X
+ + x component of body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - fBodyGyro-std()-Y
+ + y component of body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - fBodyGyro-std()-Z
+ + z component of body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - fBodyAccMag-std()
 - fBodyBodyAccJerkMag-std()
 - fBodyBodyGyroMag-std()